+Chimney breasts and fireplaces Internal decorations Visually inspected.
+No testing of the flues or fittings was carried out.
+Feature fireplace in the lounge which would appear to remain open to the chimney.
+Visually inspected.
+Painted and decorated finishes.
 Cellars Visually inspected where there was a safe and purpose-built access.
 None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply of electricity with the electrical consumer unit and meter located in the garage.
+Mains supply of electricity with the consumer unit located in the hall cupboard and the meter is boxed in externally adjacent.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply of gas.
-The meter is boxed in externally.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Mains supply of water with the plumbing where seen being of PVC and copper type.
-At ground floor level there is a two piece WC compartment, while at first floor the main bathroom has been modernised and fitted out with a three piece suite which incorporates a shower over the bath, while the main en-suite shower room is on original lines.
+LPG system with the tank located adjacent to the garage.